amonaghan715/M4_CasualCreator/README.md

 **sketch.js**: A JavaScript file containing all of the code to create the Magic Easel.

+**PeerTesting**: A folder of png files.
+Each file contains a screenshot of work created with the system by the person in the file name.
+Each person sent me a picture of their work, and consented to have it featured in the project folder.
+My personal favorite is the muffin!

 # Installation Instructions and Requirements
 To run this program on your own machine:
 1) Download the files